exogen/snacklish/README.md

 To customize the frequency of substitutions, you may pass a custom “probability function.”
 The function will be passed the original token, and must return a number.
 If the result of `Math.random()` is less than the number, the token is replaced.
-So, for example, 1 will always substitute and 0 will never substitute.
+For example, a function that always returns 1 will always substitute;
+one that returns 0 will never substitute.

 The following exports are included with the library to create probability functions.